Archie Roberts (Australian footballer, born 2005)

 Archie Roberts (born 18 November 2005) is a professional Australian rules footballer with the Essendon Football Club in the Australian Football League (AFL).

 Early football and AFL career

 Roberts was drafted by Essendon with pick 54 in the 2023 national draft from Talent League side Sandringham Dragons.
 Growing up he supported Carlton and played junior football for local club Hampton Rovers in the South Metro Junior Football League.
-He also played school football for Haileybury College under AFL Hall of Famer and Essendon legend Matthew Lloyd.
+He also played school football for Haileybury College under Australian Football Hall of Famer and Essendon legend Matthew Lloyd.

 Roberts made his AFL debut for Essendon in round 21 of his first season, against at Melbourne Cricket Ground.
 Roberts played four senior games in his first season, along with 14 VFL matches prior to his AFL debut.
 Roberts rounded out his debut season by signing a contract extension, which saw an extra year added to his standard two year draftee contract, tying him to the club until the end of 2026.